 - Washington, D.C.
 Externship Program

 - Advocacy Programs (Mock Trial, Moot Court, Transactional Law Team, Vis International Commercial Arbitration Moot)

 - Law Review and Journals

 - Study Abroad

-After your first year of law school, you may earn between zero and two credits during any semester or summer for supervised independent research and writing.
+After your first year of law school, you may earn up to two pass/fail credits during your law school career for supervised independent research.
 For more information on selecting a topic and faculty advisor, and to obtain a form, please contact the Office for Law Student Affairs.

 If you need assistance with constructing your semester schedule, please contact the Office for Law Student Affairs to meet with an academic advisor.
 Prior to your meeting with an academic advisor, please refer to and fill out Your Personal Academic Plan.